sahanjournal/meet-your-mayor-twin-cities/README.md

 Runs the `downloadGoogleDocContent` function inside `src/scripts.js`.
 This function uses [ArchieML](http://archieml.org/) to download content from a Google Doc and save it in a JavaScript object variable in `[FILENAME]-content.js` in the `src` directory.

-This current iteration of the project downloads from two different google docs via the two options: `FILENAME = candidate` and `FILENAME = questions`.
+This current iteration of the project downloads from four different google docs via the four options: `FILENAME = candidate-mpls` and `FILENAME = questions-mpls` for Minneapolis candidate and quiz question data, and then `FILENAME = candidate-stp` and `FILENAME = questions-stp` for St. Paul candidate and quiz question data.
 However, you can edit the `downloadGoogleDocContent` function inside `src/scripts.js` to work with whatever set of documents makes sense for your project.
-Using this integration is totally optional — feel free to edit the content in `candidate-content.js`, `question-content.js`, and `candidate-list.json` directly.
+Using this integration is totally optional — feel free to edit the content in any of these files directly, which all start with `candidate-` or `question-`.

 NOTE: before running this command, you must globally install the AML Google Doc Server on your computer by running: